itserik0/jumpstart-workshop/content/html/embedding-things.md

 </audio>
 ```

 The ```controls``` attribute adds audio controls, like play, pause, and volume.
-Without the controls attribute audio will not autoplay you would need javascript to control the audio.
-You add the ```autoplay``` attribute to autoplay the audio, but users tend to find anything happening automatically annoying.
+Without the controls attribute audio will not autoplay - you would need javascript to control the audio.
+You could add the ```autoplay``` attribute to autoplay the audio, but this is not very accessible and most users strongly dislike autoplay audio.

 The ```<source>``` element allows you to specify alternative audio files which the browser may choose from.
 The browser will use the first recognized format.